-A universe of learning awaits at MICDS from world language classes and sister school exchanges to service-learning trips and on-campus language immersion camps.
+A world of learning awaits at MICDS, from language immersion classes and partner school exchanges to service-learning trips and local and on-campus global learning opportunities.
 Intentional opportunities abound to shape our students as global citizens.
 Explore our international, domestic, and on-campus global learning opportunities below!

 Students at MICDS take Spanish from Junior Kindergarten through sixth grade.
 When entering the seventh grade, they select which language they wish to study in Middle and Upper School.
 MICDS World Languages teachers have created short videos about each language we offer at MICDS as a Passport to culture, communication, and community in the languages we offer.
 Have a look and learn more about World Languages at MICDS: